 *To be provided by authors: Screen capture footage of switching from the IR software (displaying the spectrum collected at the highest potential) to the potentiostat software (where the applied potential should again be set to the highest value), decreasing the potential in a single step, and then switching back to the IR software as though about to acquire a final spectrum.

 Next, subtract the initial spectrum from every other spectrum to obtain the differential (dih-fuh-ren-shul /ˌdɪ fəˈrɛn ʃəl/) spectra.
-[1-SCREEN] Subtract the initial spectrum from itself to perform baseline correction.
-[2-SCREEN] Then, disconnect the cell and transfer the solution to an electrochemical (eh-lek-tro-kem-ih-kul /əˌlɛk troʊˈkɛm ɪ kəl/) cell for CV (C-V).
+[1-SCREEN] Then, disconnect the cell and transfer the solution to an electrochemical (eh-lek-tro-kem-ih-kul /əˌlɛk troʊˈkɛm ɪ kəl/) cell for CV (C-V).
 [3-SCREEN]

 *To be provided by authors: Screen capture footage of clicking through Process > Arithmetic, selecting the Subtract operator, selecting Operand, selecting the spectrum registered at 0 V from the dropdown, and clicking OK.

-*To be provided by authors: Screen capture footage of subtracting the initial spectrum from itself as baseline correction.
+*-this step can be removed as used sowtware allows to substract all spectra, including operand, at once

 Talent pulls the solution from the cell (now disconnected and removed from the instrument) into a syringe and dispenses the solution into a clean electrochemistry vial.